nicolaswidynski/RobozzleReboot/README.md

 ## How the game works right now

-Two levels are included:

-1. **First Steps** — a straight line, one star, no subroutines.
-Just to get a feel for placing instructions.
-2. **Around the Corner** — an L-shaped path with a color-conditioned turn and a subroutine (F2) for the second leg.
-Exercises every mechanic.

 To build a program: tap an instruction (or the color dot for a condition) in the bottom palette, then tap a slot in the F1/F2 row above it to place it there.
 Tap the eraser, then a slot, to clear it.
 Use Step to advance one